Shreyasaraf01/shreya/README.md

 ## About Me ℹ️

-- 📚 I'm a Computer science student with a focus on IOT & cybersecuriy
+- 📚 I'm a Computer science student with a focus on IOT & cybersecurity
 - 🌟 I'm currently learning IIS(Introduction to Information Security .
 - 💻 I primarily work with c++